grodansparadis/vscp-doc-spec/vscp_module_description_file.md

 # Module Description File

-The VSCP registers 0xE0-0xFF specifies the Module Description File URL (without `<nowiki>`“http://”`</nowiki>` which is implied).
-The file is in XML format and defines a modules functionality, registers and events.
+The VSCP registers 0xE0-0xFF specifies the Module Description File URL (without `<nowiki>`“http://”`</nowiki>` or `<nowiki>`“https://”`</nowiki>` which is implied).
+The file is in XML or JSON format and defines a modules functionality, registers and events.
 The intended use is for application software to be able to get information about a node and its functionality in an automated way.

+ * A XML coded MDF file shall start with a '<'.
+It is allowed to have white space before this character.
+ * A JSON coded MDF file shall start with a '{'.
+It is allowed to have white space before this character.

 On Level II devices this information can be available in the configuration data and be locally stored on the node.
 If language tags are missing for a name or a description or in an other place where they are valid English should be assumed.